mui/mui-x/docs/data/data-grid/layout/layout.md

 <p class="description">The data grid offers multiple layout mode.</p>

 :::error
-By default, the grid has **no intrinsic dimensions**.
+By default, the Grid has **no intrinsic dimensions**.
 It occupies the space its parent leaves.
-The grid will raise an error in the console if its container has no intrinsic dimensions.
+The Grid will raise an error in the console if its container has no intrinsic dimensions.
 :::

 ## Percentage dimensions